01 of 07

 Install a Shower Valve

-To install a shower valve, you'll first need to remove the old valve (see replacing a shower valve).
+To install a shower valve, you'll first need to remove the old valve (as in replacing the shower valve).
 Next, make sure the copper is clean.
 Sand off the copper pipes and ensure they are free of solder and burs.

-I had to cut the copper very close to the old valve so that the new valve would fit, and there was a lot of solder on the pipes.
-You can either file this off or heat up the copper and wipe off the blotches of solder with a dry rag when it runs.
+You might have to cut the copper very close to the old valve so that the new valve will fit.
+You can either file this off or heat the copper and wipe off the blotches of solder with a dry rag when it runs.
 Be careful not to burn yourself when you do this and keep a spray bottle and fire extinguisher handy whenever you use the torch.
-Finish by sanding off any remaining solder and make sure it’s clean all the way around the pipes.Continue to 2 of 7 below.
+Finish by sanding off any remaining solder and make sure it’s clean around the pipes.Continue to 2 of 7 below.

 02 of 07